komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/select.md

 ## Overview {#overview}

-The SELECT query is constructed by calling the `QueryDsl.from` function.
+SELECT queries are constructed by calling `from` or `with` in `QueryDsl`.
-This is the basic form.

-The following query corresponds to SQL to retrieve all rows from the ADDRESS table:
+The following query corresponds to SQL that retrieves all records from the `ADDRESS` table.

 ```kotlin
 val query: Query<List<Address>> = QueryDsl.from(a)